clearlinux/clear-linux-documentation/source/clear-linux/tutorials/multi-boot/multi-boot.rst

 any order.

 #.
 Install |CL| first with a EFI partition large enough to store the kernels
-   of other operating systems and their initrds in the case of Linux distributions.
+   of other operating systems and their initrds, in the case of Linux distributions.

 #.
 Install the next operating system without creating its own EFI